-- Each year during the Home Plan visit.
-Every 5 years a full stock condition survey will be completed during the visit.
+- each year during the Home Plan visit (every five years a full stock condition survey will be completed during the visit)

 Why does Thrive carry out inventories?

 An inventory records the condition of the property before the customer moves in, during and before the customer leaves to clarify what - if any - damages need to be rectified or paid for.
-An inventory is useful for both Thrive and our customer as it can be used to prevent disputes at a later time about the condition of items.
+An inventory is useful for both Thrive and our customer as it can be used to prevent disputes about the condition of items in the future.

 How long does the inventory take?

-Even though the property is unfurnished an inventory should be prepared recording the condition of fixtures such as ceilings, walls and sinks etc.
+Even though the property is unfurnished an inventory will be prepared recording the condition of fixtures such as ceilings, walls and sinks etc.

 Who needs to sign the inventory?

 Each occupier at the property who is named on the tenancy agreement must sign and date the inventory as being correct.
 Customers usually sign the inventory at the tenancy sign up appointment.

 If for any reason a longer time period is needed to check the inventory this can be agreed at the appointment.
 However, if the inventory is not returned within seven days, it is considered that the tenant agrees with the inventory.

 What do you do with the inventory when it is signed?